 Basic Membership (US$5,000 per year):

-- Member organizations may access the Member API, which supports authentication and authorization following the OAuth 2 standard
+- Basic member organizations are provided access to the Member API, which supports authentication and authorization following the OAuth 2 standard

-- Member organizations may access a biannual data file of ORCID public data
+- You may access a biannual data file of ORCID public data

-- Member organizations may enter nominations for the ORCID Board
+- You may enter nominations for the ORCID Board

 Premium Membership (US$10,000 per year for organizations with less than US$200M in revenue or research funding; US$25,000 for larger organizations):

-- All of the benefits of Basic membership
+- Premium member organizations receive all of the benefits of Basic membership, plus:

-- Automated update services (webhooks) for synchronizing between ORCID record data and your data system (*coming in 2013)
+- You have access to automated update services (web-hooks) for synchronizing between ORCID record data and your data system

-- Higher allowed API requests per day (*coming in 2013)
+- You are allowed more API requests per day

-- Custom reports detailing site traffic, registrations, and visit duration for visitors referred from member site
+- You receive custom reports detailing site traffic, registrations, and visit duration for visitors referred from your integration site

 Please click on Request Membership below to contact ORCID for more information.
 Indicate in the comments box your member type (standard, consortia, or service provider) and your desired membership category: Basic, Premium, Premium-Large, and if you are interested in the Early Adopter option.